If your dog starts having urinary accidents in the house, what is the first reason that comes to your mind?

 Polydipsia and polyuria (producing lots and lots of pee) typically go hand in hand.
 Makes sense.

 What goes in, must come out.

 Polydipsia and polyuria can occur because the dog’s body is trying to flush something out of its system (infection, excess sugar, excess hormones, toxic substances, etc.), or the dog’s kidneys have lost the ability to conserve water.

 - liver or kidney disease

 - some medications, such as steroids

 A little note from my observation: Our guys love fresh snow.
-They love to run and play in it and they love to eat as much of it as possible.
+They love to run and play in it, and they love to eat as much of it as possible.
 And not long after, their bladders are ready to explode.
-I found it odd because snow doesn’t really translate into a very large volume of water.
-But I think it’s because it’s pure H2O with no minerals, no nothing, it just goes right through the system without any stops or delays.
+I found it odd because snow doesn’t translate into a substantial volume of water.
+But I think it’s because it’s pure H2O with no minerals, no nothing.
+It just goes right through the system without any stops or delays.
 That’s the only way I can understand them having to pee so much after eating the snow.

 And, yes, if Cookie is going to leak, she is most likely to do so on the day we get fresh snow.